#1 Ranked Children’s Hospital by U.S. News & World Report

 Upon birth, your newborn will be admitted to Boston Children's Hospital's cardiac intensive care unit (CICU).
 Initially, he may be placed on oxygen or a ventilator to help him breathe, and IV (intravenous) medications may be given to help his heart and lungs function more efficiently.

 Once he's stabilized, your baby's treatments will probably include:

 After surgery, your child's cardiologist will offer recommendations for follow-up care, including:

 As your baby recovers and grows, be sure to follow a regular program of well-baby/well-child checkups.

-Surgical techniques for TGA and its associated defects are continually being refined, and the long-term outlook is improving.
+Surgical techniques for TGA and its associated defects are continually being refined, and the long-term outlook is continually improving.
 Most children who've had TGA surgery recover and grow normally.
-Even so, your child will need periodic monitoring, since he or she may be at increased risk for arrhythmias, leaky valves, narrowing of the arteries and other heart issues.
+Even so, your child will need periodic monitoring, since he may be at some risk for arrhythmias, leaky valves, narrowing of the arteries at the sites of the switch, and other heart issues.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”